tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![correlation-table](Images/correlation-table.png)

-* The `heatmap` function from the `seaborn` library makes it easier to discern differences by using color gradients.
+* The `heatmap` function from the `seaborn` library makes it easier to discern differences by using colour gradients.

   ![correlation-heatmap](Images/correlation-heatmap.png)

 * Use the `vmin` and `vmax` parameters with the `heatmap` function to modify the scale of the heatmap.
-Correlation values range from `-1` to `0` to `+1` , therefore the scale of the heatmap will need to reflect this.
+Correlation values range from `-1` to `0` to `+1`.
+Therefore the scale of the heatmap will need to reflect this.

   ![correlation-heatmap-scaled](Images/correlation-heatmap-scaled.png)

-* Look at the heatmap and cross reference the correlation table.
-It would appear as though the `ENB` stock appears to be the least correlated of the energy stocks.
+* Look at the heatmap and cross-reference the correlation table.
+It would appear as though the `ENB` stock seems to be the least correlated with the energy stocks.
 Therefore, the `ENV` stock would be the best energy stock to add to the existing portfolio.

   ![correlation-heatmap-focus](Images/correlation-heatmap-focus.png)